tom-f-oconnell/ChemSpiPy/docs/source/index.rst

 - Get identifiers and calculated properties for any compound record in ChemSpider.
 - Download compound records as a MOL file with 2D or 3D coordinates.
 - Get a 2D compound depiction as a PNG image.
-- Retrieve all available spectral information for a specific compound.
 - Complete interface to every endpoint of the ChemSpider Web APIs.
 - Supports Python versions 2.7 – 3.4.